Erowid

 by Erowid

-Late 8th Century Burial site in N. chile includes bag with snuffing paraphernalia and snuff remnants containing DMT, 5-MeO-DMT, & Bufotenine.
+Late 8th Century Burial site in N. Chile includes bag with snuffing paraphernalia and snuff remnants containing DMT, 5-MeO-DMT, and bufotenin.
 Other sites include seeds of Anadenanthera spp.

-1496 Friar Ramon Pane documented the use of a psychoactive snuff called cohoba/yopo among the Taino who inhabited the island of Hispaniola (Haiti/Dominican Republic).
-It is now agreed that cohoba/yopo was almost certainly made from Anadenanthera peregrina which contains N,N-DMT, 5-MeO-DMT, and Bufotenin.
+1496 Friar Ramon Pane documented the use of a psychoactive snuff called cohoba/yopo among the Taino who inhabited the island of Hispaniola Haiti/Dominican Republic.
+It is now agreed that cohoba/yopo was almost certainly made from Anadenanthera peregrina, which has been reported to contain N,N-DMT, 5-MeO-DMT, and bufotenin.
 1 [Details]

 1968 5-MeO-DMT is found in the venom of the Bufo alvarius toad.

 1970-1990 There is some recreational use of 5-MeO-DMT, though the pure material is rare and difficult to come by.
-Smoking of bufo toad venom is probably the most common form of 5-MeO-DMT ingestion in the U.S.
+Smoking of Bufo toad venom and limited availability on parsley through the Church of the Tree of Life are probably the most common forms of 5-MeO-DMT ingested in the U.S. during this period.

 c.
 1992 5-MeO-DMT becomes available commercially through mail-order.